Optimal multiple change-point detection for high-dimensional data: Multivariate Gaussian change-point detection

-Here we introduced two different statistics for the same sparse regime $s_k \leq \sqrt{p \Log{\frac{n}{r_k\delta} }}$ - the Berk Jones statistic and the partial sums statistic - essentially to solve a problem of integrability.
+Here we introduced two different statistics for the same sparse regime $s_k \leq [p \log(n/(r_k\delta))]^{1/2} $ - the Berk-Jones statistic and the partial sums statistic - mainly to solve a problem of integrability.
 We made this choice for the sake of simplicity, but we could have used a single test, as presented in \cite{liu2019minimax}

 where $Z$ follows a standard normal distribution $\cN (0,1)$.
-This statistic gives the same type of result as the Berk Jones statistic when $\mu_k - \mu_{k-1}$ has large enough coordinates, and it is comparable to the partial sums statistic when its threshold $x$ becomes low enough.
+This statistic leads to the same type of result as the Berk-Jones statistic when enough coordinates $\mu_k - \mu_{k-1}$ are large in absolute value, and it is comparable to the partial sums statistic when its threshold $x$ becomes low enough.